AdaCore/spark2014/docs/develguide/tool_structure.rst

  - Then the actual command line is concatenated with the extra switches in the project file (if any), and the result is parsed again, now looking at all switches.
+ - The previous step is repeated for all file-specific switches specified in the project file.

 Inside ``configuration.adb``, there is a package ``CL_Switches`` that represents command line switches (via command line or project file),